 This week’s article is a guest post from Lenny Macrina.
 Lenny discusses a really important topic right now regarding the safe return to sport after ACL reconstruction.
 Are we returning people too fast?
-Also, our HUGE 50% off sale on our online course teaching you exactly how Lenny and I evaluate and treat the knee is back!
-You can learn more below, but it is $200 off now through Sunday 5/20/18 at midnight EDT.
-Click here to learn more and save big on our acclaimed program before it’s too late!
+If you want to learn exactly how Lenny and I return people after ACL reconstruction be sure to check out our acclaimed online program on the Evaluation and Treatment of the Knee.

 ACL reconstruction surgery continues to dominate the sports medicine and orthopaedic world.
 Research surrounding ACL surgery is abundant and I have written about it in previous posts on LennyMacrina.com and for Mike on his website.
 It’s an important topic because of the lack of general consensus on what’s the best way to assess return to play testing, never mind the relatively high failure rates.